 And if you run an e-Commerce store at the moment, you should have one eye on what that post-crisis world will look like.

-In these challenging times (feel free to mark that off on your buzzword bingo sheet), now, more than ever, (we are really on a roll with the buzzwords today) is a good time to work out how to minimise the last mile cost and maximise the last mile opportunity for your online store.
+In these challenging times (feel free to mark that off your buzzword bingo sheet), now, more than ever, (we’re on a roll with the buzzwords today) is a good time to work out how to minimise the last mile cost and maximise the last mile opportunity for your online store.

-The roads and pavements are awash with so many socially distancing Uber Eats and Deliveroo drivers and cyclists, it’s a very visible representation of the last mile in action.
+When you’re out for your 1 hour of exercise, just look at how many Uber Eats and Deliveroo drivers and cyclists are around.
+It’s a very visible sign of the last mile in action.

 The origins of the last mile

 If you don’t work in e-Commerce you may not have heard the term last mile before.
-We’ve always understood the term to mean the movement of an e-Commerce product from its last central storage point to the online shopper’s doorstep.
+It usually means the movement of an e-Commerce product from the nearest warehouse to the customer’s doorstep.

 The miles BEFORE the last mile are driven by efficiency

 The transport of goods between these major distribution centres (along the ‘trunk’ of the distribution channel) works at large scale.
 Think container loads of goods moving around at the same time.
-It has high bandwidth and capacity.
+There’s high delivery bandwidth and capacity.
 This is designed to be a super efficient system to transport goods from Factory to Warehouse A,B,C etc. That efficiency keeps delivery costs low.

 Reduced friction points

-Modern warehouse facilities are designed to reduce the friction points in the journey of a product from point A to point B.
+Modern warehouses are designed to reduce the friction points in the journey of a product from point A to point B.

-As anyone who works in supply chain will tell you, anytime someone ‘touches’ a product (a ‘friction point’), it incurs a cost.
+As anyone who works in supply chain will tell you, anytime someone ‘touches’ a product (a ‘friction point’), it adds cost.

 Put the product in a box to be dispatched?
 Cost.